 AED Placement Project

-The NCHSAA undertook a project to offer AED (automated external defibrillator) units to member schools in need.
-Over 100 units were placed as a result of the NCHSAA AED Placement Project at a cost of about $150,000 - funded by Board designated funds from the NCHSAA Endowment Fund.
+In 2004-2006, the NCHSAA undertook a project to offer AED (automated external defibrillator) units to member schools in need.
+Over 100 units were placed due to the NCHSAA AED Placement Project at the cost of about $150,000 - funded by Board designated funds from the NCHSAA Endowment Fund.